 Students select supervisors from the list of PPP Faculty Supervisors.
-The practical issues (fee, location, etc.) are negotiated between student and supervisor.
-Supervisors evaluate students at the end of December and May each academic year.
-When supervisors have been selected, the student is responsible to fill out a form that includes the name of the supervisor, the initials of the patient, and the approved date that the case was started under supervision.
-The Program Administrator files this form in the OPC office.
-Supervision hours start to accrue after the first day of class, although students may start with their supervisors prior to the start of the program.
+The practical issues (fee, location, etc.) are negotiated between the student and supervisor.
+When supervisors have been selected, the student is responsible for filling out a form that includes the name of the supervisor, the initials of the patient, and the approved date that the case was started under supervision.

+Supervisors submit an evaluation of their supervisees on December 15th (winter) and April 15th (spring) of each academic year.
+The Program Administrator files these forms at the OPC office.
+Supervision hours start to accrue after the first day of class, although students may begin with their supervisors before the start of the program.